To request activation or assistance with the OCHS MyChart patient portal, click here.

 Patti Hartsfield completed her BSN at the Medical College of Georgia and received her Master’s in Nursing Administration from the University of Washington in Seattle.
 Her work experience spanned much of the healthcare continuum.
 Following several years in critical care nursing, Ms. Hartsfield spent 20 years in nursing management and hospital administration, progressing from Assistant Director of Nursing to Chief Nursing Officer and Chief Operating Officer in community hospital settings.
 During her career, she achieved certifications in Nursing Administration, Ambulatory Surgery Center Administration, Practice Management, and Healthcare Risk Management.
 Most recently, she had the pleasure of working with Outer Cape Health Services as Chief Quality Officer and as the Director of Nursing and Health Center Site Director for its Harwich location.
 She is now retired and lives in Yarmouth Port.

 Dr. Barbara Penn is a retired internal medicine physician with more than three decades of experience working in health centers.
 She is a full-time resident of Wellfleet and ended her career as a primary care physician with Outer Cape Health Services from 2012 to 2015.
 Prior to moving to Wellfleet in 2012, she was employed at Massachusetts General Hospital Charlestown HealthCare Center for three decades.
 As Associate Unit Chief of the Internal Medicine Unit, Dr. Penn oversaw operations and the Quality Control Committee, in addition to maintaining a busy adult patient practice at the Charlestown center.
 At OCHS, Dr. Penn worked on quality improvement pilots at the Wellfleet health center and saw adult patients in Wellfleet and Provincetown.
-Dr. Penn held internships in pathology at Buffalo General Hospital and was an intern resident at Boston City Hospital.
 She received her medical degree from the University at Buffalo School of Medicine and Biomedical Sciences—SUNY.

 Cyndi Williams has served as the Executive Director of the Harwich Chamber of Commerce since 2017.
 Previously, she was the chamber’s director of membership.
 Prior to joining the Harwich Chamber, she worked in the hospitality industry as a sales, marketing, and event planning executive at some of the leading properties on Cape Cod, including the Wequassett Resort and Golf Club, Ocean Edge Resort and Golf Club, and the Lighthouse Inn.
 Cyndi’s three decades of hospitality and tourism experience and relationship building were recognized in serving two terms on the Cape Cod Chamber of Commerce board of directors.
 A resident of East Harwich, Williams is a grateful patient of Outer Cape Health Services.
 She holds a degree in Retail Marketing from Dean College.